 Instead, human knowledge workers — who are capable of so much more — are forced to spend their valuable time extracting key information from semi-structured and unstructured data files.

 By adding structure to unstructured content, cognitive RPA helps you intelligently automate invoice, purchase-order, and mortgage application processing — all of which rely on the dark data stored in documents, images, emails, and more.

 At Automation Anywhere, we believe that within five years, knowledge workers will be freed from the task of extracting information from unstructured content.
 They will then be empowered to do what they do best: make decisions, handle exceptions, and interact with customers, partners, and each other to advance business objectives.

-We believe that our cognitive automation solution — IQ Bot — can get you started on that journey.
+We believe that our cognitive automation solution — Document Automation — can get you started on that journey.